-Roanoke Parks and Recreation, in partnership with Roanoke Outside and Big Brothers Big Sisters of Southwest Virginia (BBBS), have launched the Outdoor Adventure Club (OAC).
-This program focuses on underserved youth in the City of Roanoke and making outdoor recreation more accessible, regardless of socioeconomic background.
-The goal of the OAC is to foster life-long engagement with nature, stewardship, and community among the urban youth.
+In partnership with the Roanoke Outside Foundation and Total Action for Progress (TAP), Roanoke Parks and Recreation is excited to be entering the fourth year of the Outdoor Adventure Club (OAC).
+This program focuses on engaging youth aged 11-13 in the City of Roanoke and making outdoor recreation more accessible, regardless of socioeconomic background.
+The goal of the OAC is to foster life-long engagement with nature, stewardship, and community among youth.

-April: Mountain Biking
+May 14: Mountain Biking

 For more specific questions about the program, please contact Matt Allenbaugh at firstname.lastname@example.org or Susan Herndon-Powell at email@example.com.